ramboz/performance-runbooks/lcp.md

 - Follow the [TTFB](./ttfb.md) optimizations
 - Follow the [LCP](./lcp.md) optimizations
 - Include the LCP element in the initial HTML document
-- Try to have the LCP element being the same as the LCP one
+- Try to have the LCP element being the same as the FCP one
 - Leverage modern media formats (webp, avif, webm) and optimize for the viewport (responsive image)
   - if the LCP element is a video, make sure to use a poster image
   - if the LCP element is an image, make sure it is `loading` as `eager` and its `fetchpriority` is set to `high`